Updated July 2018

 Accuracy is essential when going through The Ravine.
 The 18-hole course will take you through some wooded areas that might have you slinging discs around or between trees, depending on how you frolf.

-Holes 5-7 present the possibility of throwing your disc into the ravine on the right-hand side.
+Holes 5-7 present the possibility of throwing your disc into the ravine on the right-hand side so you really gotta be on your game.
 Hole 7 presents the greatest possibility for this to occur.

 The Lighthouse at Como Lake Park